This information is intended for use by health professionals

 Overdose is unlikely to occur with this preparation.

-Chloramphenicol is a broad spectrum antibiotic which acts by interfering with bacterial protein synthesis.
+Chloramphenicol is a broad spectrum antibiotic with bacteriostatic activity and is effective against a wide range of gram-negative and gram-positive organisms.
+It acts by interfering with bacterial protein synthesis.

 There is no pre-clinical safety data of relevance to the prescriber, therefore, none is presented in this section.